 On a basic level, it is important to note that the theory that psychiatric drugs correct a chemical imbalance is simply false.
 To understand why this myth continues, please take a look at this great article by Chris Kresser.
 Essentially, this idea was presented as a way to establish the medical efficacy of these drugs for mental illness.
 However, no true scientific research has ever determined the exact nature of a chemical imbalance for mental illnesses, nor have they scientifically proved the idea that psychiatric drugs correct any imbalance.

 Because of this it is essential that those who are experiencing a “first-break”, as well as their family members, take a long look at the pros and cons of starting one of these drugs.
 As tranquilizers, they can often be effective at reducing psychotic symptoms such as mania and hallucinations.
-For those who are experiencing extremely disturbing voices, sometimes commanding suicide or violence, any relief may seem worth the potential health risks.
+For those who are experiencing extremely disturbing voices, sometimes commanding suicide or violence, any relief may absolutely be worth the potential health risks.
 I believe we need to start seeing these antipsychotic medications for what they are, very potent tranquilizing drugs.
 They indeed work to quell “extreme state” symptoms such as florid psychotic mania, but long term they come at a cost to health.

 Because of this long term information about the effect of antipsychotics, making the decision to start these drugs should be very carefully examined.
 In a hospital setting, someone in the throes of severe psychosis may not understand the ramifications of starting one of these drugs.
 Often a doctor prescribes this class of medication with little conversation due to the altered state of the patient.
 There is often little in the way of informed consent because it is somewhat impossible in that state.